 Video Games Could Affect Teen Drivers, But There’s No Certainty That They Will

-Race-car video games and driving simulators can give us an idea of how a teen driver will perform, but the only way to know for sure is for them to drive in real world situations.
+Race-car video games and driving simulator games can give us an idea of how a teen driver will perform, but the only way to know for sure is for them to drive in real-world situations.
 Basing a teen’s driving ability solely on how they perform with a game or on the type of games they play is unfair to them and likely does not tell the whole story.
-Video games, along with Driver’s Ed classroom and behind the (real) wheel training will paint the clearest picture of a teenager’s driving potential.
+Driving games, along with Driver’s Ed classroom and behind the (real) wheel training will paint the clearest picture of a teenager’s driving potential.

 By Joe Dyton